No-Fault Divorce versus Fault-Based Divorce Union County, NJ

 - Physical or mental abuse which makes it dangerous or unreasonable for you to continue your relationship with them

 - Drug or alcohol abuse by your spouse for at least one year

-While fault-based divorces have the added requirement of proving that fault exists, the main advantage to fault-based divorce come in the form of your alimony settlement.
+While fault-based divorces have the added requirement of proving that fault exists, the main advantage to fault-based divorce comes in the form of your alimony settlement.
 The division of assets and how that is decided remains the same for both no-fault and fault-based divorces, but alimony in fault-based divorces is used as a form of punitive damages.
-Your spouse committed acts which caused you emotional and physical harm, and depending on the severity of those actions, you will be compensated with a greater alimony settlement that what you normally could have expected in a no-fault divorce.
+Your spouse committed acts that caused you emotional and physical harm and depending on the severity of those actions, you will be compensated with a greater alimony settlement that what you normally could have expected in a no-fault divorce.

-Of course proving those faults and securing compensatory awards in the form of alimony can be difficult, and having an experienced Elizabeth fault divorce attorney can help you do exaclty that.
+Of course, proving those faults and securing compensatory awards in the form of alimony can be difficult, and having an experienced Elizabeth fault divorce attorney can help you do exactly that.

 Contact a Linden Divorce Lawyer Today

 At The Law Office of Edward S. Cooper, we have extensive experience resolving both no-fault divorces as well as fault-based divorces for clients across Elizabeth, Westfield, Summit, Linden, and the greater Union County area.

 Attorney Edward Cooper understands exactly how difficult the divorce process can be for you, both financially and emotionally, and takes that into account by offering compassionate legal service and charging fair and reasonable rates.
 Our firm also knows that many attorneys “over litigate” divorce in an effort to prolong the process and charge more, and as such we offer honest counsel when it comes to negotiating your divorce settlement.
 We tell you when negotiation may be possible, but require extensive time and effort, when certain terms are downright unrealistic, and when an offer is fair and reasonable to you.